-and Blue is a five-piece blues outfit from Melbourne, featuring
+and Blue is a four-piece blues outfit from Melbourne, featuring

 Steve Gibbs (Lead Vocals), Frank Breen (Lead Guitar), Pat DeGuara

 time : Frank, Pat, Kev and Aaron Richard ( Keys ) used to play in

 a band called Dirty Work, but it had been a while, and the guys

 were keen to return to the Melbourne blues scene.
 Fast forward to

 2006 and enter Gary Webb ( Guitar ) and Steve Gibbs, two fresh

 blues warriors itching to get playing with some pros.....or with